 Neighborhood, noise ordinances, and parking

 If the listing doesn’t specifically mention the number of designated parking spaces, ask the owner before booking.
-I once photographed a bride getting ready at an airbnb that only had a single designated parking spot outside – and the closest parking for me was a whole neighborhood over.
+I once photographed a bride getting ready at an airbnb that only had a single designated parking spot outside—and the closest parking for me was a whole neighborhood over.
 Make sure there’s parking for yourselves, vendors, and guests on property or very close by.

-Find a space that needs minimal decorations
+Find a space that fits your aesthetic

-When searching for the perfect AirBnB wedding venue, the options can feel overwhelming.
-Try filtering by AirBnB Plus to see the best styled properties, or AirBnB Luxe if you’re feeling fancy.
-Also make sure that the home has lots of natural lighting – if the listing photos look very dark, chances are your wedding photos will, too!
+Also make sure that the home has lots of natural lighting—if the listing photos look very dark, chances are your wedding photos will, too!

 Rent tableware and furniture